asfarwaheed01/Blog-App/README.md

 cd mern-blog-app

 2- Setup Client:
-cd client
+cd client and run
 yarn install

 3- Setup api:
-cd api
+cd api and run
 yarn install

 4- Setup DB:
 Create a Date base in MongoDB and use Your Own Password and Username

-5- Start the Development Servers: cd clinet yarn start
+5- Start the Development Servers: cd clinet and run yarn start

-cd api
+cd api and run
 nodemon index.js

 6- Open in Browser: